Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

-Hardwood floors may be made from one of a number of different timbers, but oak is the most popular.
+Hardwood floors may be made from one of a number of different woods, but oak is the most popular.
 You may also have softwood floors, such as pine, which can usually be restored using the same methods.
-The boards come in different forms too, from simple planks to parquet blocks and tongue-and-groove boards.
+The boards come in different forms too, from simple planks to parquet blocks and tongue and groove boards.

 Should I sand my hardwood floors?